 Reporting Identity Theft to the Police

 This means that even though there may be a new law in place, a patrolman could be completely unaware of it.
-You may find it helpful to contact your local attorney general's office to see if there is a specific process in your state for addressing identity theft police reports.
+You may want to contact your local attorney general's office to see if there is a specific process in your state for addressing identity theft police reports.
 You can find information for getting in touch with your local attorney general on the National Association of Attorneys General (NAAG) website.

 When you get to the point of actually filing the identity theft police report, whether they come to talk to you directly, or you are filling it out online, you will want to provide more information than is normally given in a police report.
-If you know specific dates of fraudulent purchases, accounts that were opened in your name, businesses that were used, or have some idea who may be behind the mess, you will want to include that information in the report.
+If you know specific dates of fraudulent purchases, accounts that were opened in your name, businesses that were used, or have some idea who may be behind the theft, you will want to include that information in the report.

-Once you have filed an identity theft police report, get a copy of it.
-Your case may be assigned to an investigator, but again, don't expect a lot of activity unless you are just one of several victims – for the same reasons the police may be reluctant to actually take a report in the first place.
-Most identity theft victims find that they end up doing most of the actual investigating themselves.
+Once you have filed an identity theft police report, make sure you receive a copy of it.
+Your case may be assigned to an investigator, but again, don't expect a lot of activity unless you are one of several victims—the more likely the police will be to get involved.

-One common complaint with my clients is that a company refuses to give them any information about disputed transactions or accounts, saying that it is confidential information, saying that it is proprietary business information that they will not provide without a court order, or even citing privacy policies.
-Don't get upset, just ask for the mailing address for their legal department, and mail them a copy of this letter which is provided by the FTC.
+Don't be surprised if a company refuses to give you any information about disputed transactions or accounts, saying it is confidential information.
+They may cite privacy policies or say that it is proprietary business information that they can not provide without a court order.
+Don't get upset, just ask for the mailing address of their legal department, and mail them a copy of this letter which is provided by the FTC.

 They may say they will only send a copy to the detective investigating your case, but the law specifically states that they must provide the information to you and a law enforcement officer designated by you.